 4. Deploying eVALU8 surveys

-4.1 The Strategic Information and Analysis Unit (SIAU) administers the operations of eVALU8, including the production and dissemination of reports.
+4.1 The Reporting and Analytics, Information and Analytics Unit administers the operations of eVALU8, including the production and dissemination of reports.

 4.2 eVALU8 surveys will be automatically released for relevant courses offered in each teaching period, unless otherwise instructed by these Procedures.
 Students at all study sites including managed campuses where the course is offered will be invited to complete eVALU8 (see Section 6 for exclusions).